 Of course you always have a steel-wire brush close at hand to remove embedded grit from boards before planing them, right?

 When necessary, you can re-roll or replace the cloth wick to expose a clean surface.
 As the cloth wears and stops projecting from the oilpot’s mouth, remove the wick and place some clean rags in the bottom to elevate it.

 The oilpot is an ancient, dirt-cheap tool you will find to be a invaluable addition to your woodworking tool kit.
 It will make you grin.

 If you have questions or would like to learn more about our tools, please click the see the “Pricelist” link here or at the top of the page and use the “Contact Us” form located immediately below.

 Please share your insights and comments with everyone in the form located further below labeled “Leave a Reply.”
 We aren’t evil Google, fascist facebook, or thuggish Twitter and so won’t sell, share, or profitably “misplace” your information.
-If I lie may fleas be my only friends.
+If I lie may ticks, fleas and biting flies be my only friends.